0xAtef/Argus-CTI/README.md

 # Argus-CTI

-**Argus-CTI** is an automated pipeline that ingests RSS threat feeds, filters for relevant intelligence (e.g., banking sector incidents, vendor advisories, new CVEs), and pushes structured events into MISP.
+**Argus-CTI** is an automated pipeline that ingests RSS threat feeds, applies machine learning inference to extract or classify relevant cyber threat intelligence (CTI) tags, filters the entries based on user-defined rules (e.g., banking sector incidents, vendor advisories, new CVEs), and pushes structured events into MISP (Malware Information Sharing Platform).

+It uses a **Hugging Face inference module** to enhance raw feed entries by tagging them with CTI-relevant labels, improving filtering and threat visibility.

 ## 🔧 Prerequisites